Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Variables---
 * persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all instances on changeRoom().
+* pauseable: If set to false the instance will continue to execute even when the game is paused.
+Default is set to true, in which case only onDrawBegin(), onDrawEnd() and onDrawGui() will be called when the game is paused.
 * depth: Declares the instance draw depth.
 * x/y: The x and y positions of the instance.
 * xspeed/yspeed: The movement speed of the instance.
 Note: This is automatically multiplied by delta time.